We don't just talk cars ... we teach how to buy them.

 In fact, this car was significantly upgraded during its last few years of production before it was discontinued following the 2007 model year, particularly with the SS (Super Sport) model which is really a throwback to the Monte Carlo's muscle car roots of the 1960's.

-The more significant of the changes came with its most recent generation introduced for the 2006 model year (and produced through 2007) which included more power, a sportier chassis tuning and better driving dynamics.
+The more significant of the changes came with its last generation introduced for the 2006 model year (and produced through 2007) which included more power, a sportier chassis tuning and better driving dynamics.
 Sleeker styling and upgraded cabin materials also made this affordable sport coupe a lot more competitive in the market place.

-This recent redesign also ushered in new engines.
+This redesign also ushered in new engines.
 Under the hood of the LS and LT models you'll find a 3.5-liter V6 engine with 211 horsepower.
 While this is quite capable in itself (while still getting quite respectable gas mileage of 21 mpg city and 31 mpg hwy), step up to the SS and you'll find an impressive 5.3-liter V8 that produces a robust 303 horsepower.
 Actually, the acceleration of the SS is downright thrilling and only reduces the fuel efficiency by 3 mpg.

 Throw in 18-inch wheels, a performance-tuned suspension, XM satellite radio, leather heated seating, full-perimeter ground effects and foglamps, and the SS is still an awful lot of car for the money.